Belarusian First League: History and format

 The typical format of the league involves 16 clubs playing a double round-robin tournament over 30 matchdays (with the exception of shortened 1992 and 1995 seasons, which were a single round-robin tournaments).
 On several occasions the number of participating teams was smaller (15 or 14), due to last minute withdrawals and no teams available for replacement.
-In most of the seasons, two best teams are getting promoted to Belarusian Premier League, while two worst teams are relegated Belarusian Second League.
+In most of the seasons, two best teams are getting promoted to Belarusian Premier League, while two worst teams are relegated to the Belarusian Second League.

-First League in 2019
+First League in 2025

-In 2019, the Belarusian First League will consist of the following 15 teams:
+In 2025, the Belarusian First League will consist of the following 18 teams:

 Winners and promoted teams

 Teams in bold were promoted to Premier League at the end of the season.